 Start Planning Your Landing Pages

 To create great landing pages that will boost your conversions, keep these main points in mind.
+When you are ready to create your first landing pages, we recommend checking out ClickFunnels.
+For a limited time you can get a 14-day free trial – giving you the opportunity to build your own funnel and test to see if this program is right for you.
 Maintain your credibility with the proper focus, information and consistency.
 Check that you are not giving false hope, failing to meet your prospects’ expectations, or making them work too hard.
 Understand your prospects and craft your landing pages to meet them where they are.